ERIC20090506/ERIC20090506.github.io/index.md

 # 欢迎来到 ERIC 的公园

-You can use the [editor on GitHub](https://github.com/ERIC20090506/ERIC20090506.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/ERIC20090506/ERIC20090506.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.You can do anything in it.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.